 - Print the periodic table out (possibly more than one copy) and stick it around your space.
 If you’re a visual learner draw what you see onto a sheet, this would help you incredibly.
 The chart that you have made will have more relatability.

-- Break the periodic table into small sections – Divide it into type and color to find patterns that you may remember.
+- Break the periodic table into small sections – Divide it into type and colour to find patterns that you may remember.

 - Go back to it when you’re free – In the time you have when you’re doing not much else pick up the periodic table and give it a look.
 Do not give up on it.
 Stay dedicated.

 Mind tricks to help

 - Create relations – Try to remember the element with the help of a background story.
 Try to establish relations between elements and things that would help you remember them.

 - Mnemonic Devices – Use words that you’ll be able to associate with the elements.
 You can create something that rhymes or reads like a string.

 - To remember alkali metals one can use “Lilly’s NAna Kills RuBbish CreatureS FRanticly”.